psalaets/dashn/README.md

 line (String) - Current line of input.
 Trailing newline has been stripped.

+num (Number) - Current line number of input.
+Starts at 1.

 log (Function) - Alias for `console.log`.

 error (Function) - Alias for `console.error`.